kidalonious/startup/README.md

 - Time related update from the server to change to a new prompt every day
 - Being able to submit what you have written

+### JavaScript Deliverable
+- Implemented the functionality of the buttons
+- You can now register a username and password to use to login with
+- You can choose whether to write based on a prompt or to use the "Free Write" option
+- You can submit whatever you wrote in the write page

 ### CSS Deliverable
 - Changed the color theme to be a dark grey with burlywood accents
 - Centered everything